ianlmorgan/tweezepy/README.md

 # tweezepy
 This is [tweezepy](https://github.com/ianlmorgan/tweezepy), a package of single-molecule pulling experiment related analysis code.

-# Installation
+# How to install
+Using pip:

+    pip install tweezepy
+Using setuptools:

 Clone repository onto local machine.
 Navigate to directory:

     cd path/to/tweezepy
-Install:

     python setup.py install
-or using pip:

-    pip install .

 # Contents
 The `tweezepy` package includes the following modules:
-* 'smmcalibration' - tools to calculate and perform mle fits to the allan variance and power spectral density
+* 'smmcalibration' - tools to determine force of probe trajectories by calculating and performing maximum likelihood estimation fits to power spectral density and allan variance